 HOW NOT TO BE A VICTIM OF TAX IDENTITY THEFT

-Here are several suggestions to help you avoid becoming a victim of tax identity theft:
+Here are several suggestions to help you protect tax refunds and avoid becoming a victim of tax identity theft:

 - File your tax return early in the tax season, if possible.

 - Use a secure internet connection if you file electronically.

 - Mail your tax return directly from the post office.

 - Shred copies of your tax return, drafts, or calculation sheets after they are no longer need.

 - If you have been a victim of identity theft in the past, take extra precautions by contacting the IRS ID Theft Protection Specialized Unit at 1-800-908-4490.

 - Don’t give out your Social Security number (SSN) or that of your children unless absolutely necessary.

 - Research an make sure tax preparers are licensed, accredited, or authorized to file returns before providing personal information.